DoubleHan0110/Prob_Project_ws/README.md

 ## Simulation Environment Setup

-Getting an omni-wheel robot to drive correctly in Gazebo required substantial integration work.
+Getting an omni-wheel robot to simulate correctly in Gazebo required substantial integration work.
 This section documents the effort involved.

 ### URDF Configuration